ethereum-optimism/optimism/specs/introduction.md

 ## Next Steps

 This is a choose your own adventure.
 Are you interested in how a verifier works under the hood?
-Maybe you want to dive deep into the bit flippin' Fraud Proof VM?
+Maybe you want to dive deep into the bit flippin' Fault Proof VM?
 All key components have been linked at least once in this doc, so you should now have the context you need to dive in deeper.
 [The world is yours](https://www.youtube.com/watch?v=e5PnuIRnJW8)!